The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## 10x Heatblast burst

-Utilizing the previously mentioned fact that **Chainsaw** does not consume a **hypercharge** stack, we can setup our burst windows to use 10 **Heatblasts** in a row.
+Utilizing the previously mentioned fact that **Chain Saw** does not consume a **Hypercharge** stack, we can setup our burst windows to use 10 **Heat Blasts** in a row.
 This is a gain for burst windows where you use your **tincture**.

 The burst goes like so: (Tincture) AA Drill (Late weave HC) CS (Late weave WF) HBx5 (HC) HBx5 Drill

-This burst can only be achieved if you use your tools in that sequence as **Drill** drifts if you use it earlier, and you require **Chainsaw** to bethe last GCD before entering the burst.
+This burst can only be achieved if you use your tools in that sequence as **Drill** drifts if you use it earlier, and you require **Chain Saw** to be the last GCD before entering the burst.
 The 123 Tools opener makes this possible in full uptime encounters.

 ## Ricochet Pooling